Search

 Dividend-paying and defensive stocks

 Consumer staples, utilities and health care companies often maintain earnings stability, offering reliable income through dividends.
-These are companies that provide essential goods and services, such as household goods, personal care products and electricity that can maintain steady demand, even as the economy slows.
+These businesses provide essential goods and services that people continue to need regardless of economic conditions, helping demand remain relatively steady even when growth slows.

 Real estate and REITs